andyclymer/minikbd/README.md

 The MiniKbd is a DIY project, and I hope that you'll build one!
 Complete build documentation, parts list, and KiCad source files can be found in the [Hardware](./Hardware) directory of this repo, and code examples can be found inthe [Software](./Software) directory.

+## Buying it
+[The MiniKbd kit is available for sale on Tindie](https://www.tindie.com/products/andyclymer/minikbd-little-diy-mechanical-keyboard-kit/) if you'd like to build one (or two) for yourself!

 # Build the MiniKbd in one of three layouts